 One finds wine bars all over the city of Buenos Aires in many different shapes and sizes: some have high tech dispensers, some serve straight from the barrel, some do it the traditional way – a glass at the bar – or working in partnership with restaurants.
-Here, we introduce you to six very different wine spots across the Argentine capital.
+Here, we introduce you to seven very different wine spots across the Argentine capital.

 Wine Bars in Buenos Aires

 Aldo’s Wine Bar (República Árabe Siria 3037, Palermo)

 Aldo Graziani is a renowned sommelier and owner of several establishments that put Argentine wine center stage.
 One is Aldo’s Wine Bar, a relaxed, warm space where one can enjoy a wide variety of wines by the glass and bottle.

 The curatorial choices favor small and mid-sized producers from different wine producing regions with a focus on the work of oenological innovators although there are also plenty of options for more classical palates.
 To accompany them, the menu offers a simple but high-quality range of artisanal cheeses and charcuterie.

 VICO (Gurruchaga 1149, Villa Crespo, and Honduras 5799, Palermo)